GJDuck/e9patch/README.md

 * *Scalable*: E9Patch can reliably rewrite large/complex binaries
   including web browsers (>100MB in size).
-  The rewritten binary should run stable with very rare exceptions (e.g., self-modifying code).
 * *Compatible*: The rewritten binary is a drop-in replacement of the original, with no additional dependencies.
-* *Fast*: E9Patch is fast and can rewrite most binaries in a few seconds.
+* *Fast*: E9Patch can rewrite most binaries in a few seconds.
-* *Low Overheads*: The rewritten binaries are typically faster than emulation and other dynamic methods.
+* *Low Overheads*: Both performance and memory.
 * *Programmable*: E9Patch is designed so that it can be easily integrated into other projects.
   See the [E9Patch Programmer's Guide](https://github.com/GJDuck/e9patch/blob/master/doc/e9patch-programming-guide.md)